GNOME/gimp/devel-docs/gitlab-mr.md

 You might want to actually generate easy-to-install builds, in particular if you want it to be testable for non-developers, or various other reasons.
-Making a full flatpak or Windows installer can actually be quite time-consuming on a personal computer.
+Making a full flatpak, Windows installer or .msixbundle can actually be quite time-consuming on a personal computer.

 ☣️  We remind that these packages are built on-top of development code (i.e. work-in-progress and potentially unstable codebase likely